-MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 People and Organisational Development Committee Highlight Report AGENDA ITEM: 20 ENC: 19 AGENDA ITEM: 20 ENC: 19 Report Author and Job Title: Trish Mills Trust Secretary Responsible Director: Phil Gayle - Non Executive Director.
-Action Required Approve □ Discuss ⊠ Inform ⊠ Assu ure □ Executive Summary The Committee reviewed Report, which is on the Discussion took place of and inclusion in recent (noting it is the 2019/20 to celebrate in the 2020 to the initiatives identified.
-The Committee reviewed Medicine New Build full workforce aspects.
-The of care and workforce in occupying the new span attracting staff, drawing.
-The Improvement Programme structure.
-Vorking presented included on the attee commended that ance of conduction dress the root cause.
-The Equality and agenda for this Boon the increased for months that is not preport), but recognized for 2020/21 in the Emergency business case with them to work in a gramme update work in a gramme her quarterly report to agenda for this Board are guardian for raising and meetings following ses, positively impacting discussion equality, diversity reflected in the report paising there will be much oard's attention is drawn the report.
-Department and Acute the respect to its advised that new models in place prior to now the facility is
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 2 nd July 2020 People and Organisation al Development Committee Highlight Report AGENDA ITEM: 20 ENC: 19 Report Author and Job Title: Trish Mills Trust Secretary Responsible Director: Phil Gayle - Non Executive Director.
+Action Required Approve □ Discuss ⊠ Inform  Assu ure 🗆 Executive Summary on quality of patient car The Committee reviewed Report, which is on the Discussion took place of and inclusion in recent (noting it is the 2019/20) to celebrate in the 2020 to the initiatives identified The Committee reviewed Medicine New Build full workforce aspects.
+The of care and workforce moccupying the new space attracting staff, drawing The Improvement Prog Colleagues, with the O made to complete the programme structure workstream.
+Wider enge meeting on 25 th Ju Vorking presented included on the a tee commended the rtance of conducting dress the root cau re. ed the Equality and agenda for this Bo on the increased for months that is not oreport), but recog 0/21 report.
+The B red for 2020/21 in the ed the Emergency business case withe committee was nodels will be put ice.
+It also heard he them to work in a gramme update w committee noting initial planning underpinned by gagement is now p une 2020. her quarterly report to agenda for this Board he guardian for raising ng meetings following ses, positively impacting d Diversity Annual bard meeting. bcus on equality, diversity reflected in the report insing there will be much oard's attention is drawn he report.
+Department and Acute th respect to its advised that new models in place prior to how the facility is

 The next meeting of the Committ ee will take place on 30 th July 2020.
 Recommendation Members of the Board are asked to note the report.
 Risk in the BAF or BAF S05 - Culture (lack of an Ir nclusive and open culture impacts on Trust Risk Register staff morale, staff engagement, staff recruitment, retention and patient care) Resource implications There are no new resource implications associated with this report.
 Legal, Equality and This Committee supports the Trust's approach to delivering equality, Diversity implications diversity and inclusion for the benefit of the patient population and staff who work for the Trust and who live in Walsall.
-Strategic Objectives Safe, high quality care ⊠ Care at home □ Partners □ Value colleagues ⊠ Resources ⊠
+Strategic Objectives Safe, high quality care  Care at home \Box Partners Value colleagues ⊠ Resources ⊠